By Julie Christensen

 Crimson Sweet produces fruit averaging around 15 pounds.
 Fruit matures in 89 days and the red flesh measures around 9.9 on the Brix scale.

-Harmony.
 Ideal for the Northern gardener, Harmony ripens in only 78 days, producing 12 pound fruits that measure 11.2 on the Brix scale.

-Sultan.
-One of the sweetest varieties you’ll find, this one measures 12.3 on the Brix scale.
+Sultan is one of the sweetest varieties you’ll find, this one measures 12.3 on the Brix scale.
 The fruits average 15 pounds and ripen within 95 days.

 Seedless watermelon are hugely popular in grocery stores for obvious reasons — no mess.
 Many people think seeded watermelon actually taste better, though.
 If you want to grow seedless watermelon, buy nursery seedlings because the seeds are hard to germinate.
 Plant a seeded variety with your seedless watermelon to ensure pollination and fruit set.

-Burpee Seedless Hybrid.
 One of the few seedless varieties available to home growers.
 This watermelon produces 8-pound fruit within 90 days.

 Julie Christensen learned about gardening on her grandfather’s farm and mother’s vegetable garden in southern Idaho.
 Today, she lives and gardens on the high plains of Colorado.
 When she’s not digging in the dirt, Julie writes about food, education, parenting and gardening.